Jam' al-Jawami': Methodology

-Authors unique approach to Hadith
+Author's unique approach to Hadith

 Ibn al-Subki was more than just a legal theorist.
-He was highly proficient in many Islamic fields including Hadith science.
+He was highly proficient in many Islamic fields, including Hadith science.
 In addition to being a legal thinker, he also served as a narrator, spokesperson, and critic.
 His interpretation of the hadiths and the methods by which he verified hadiths supporting or refuting the narrators in the line of transmission demonstrate this.
 Ibn al-Subki adhered to this methodology in all of his publications, even those on jurisprudential principles.
 Ibn al-Subki was a more eminent commentator than others who disregarded the authenticity and extraction of Hadith in their main writings.
 In contrast to the typical approach of legal theorists, Ibn al-Subki did not transcribe any Hadith without first verifying and offering commentary.
 As an accomplished jurist and linguist, he would extract the jurisprudential and linguistic benefits from the Hadiths.

+Legacy

+It is considered as one of the most greatest and comprehensive books in the principles of law among the Sunnis.
+It covers every single issue in details leaving no room without an explanation that are not properly covered by other legal theorists in their works.
+Because Jamʿ al-Jawāmiʿ compiles earlier classical works of legal theory in a concise form, it was highly regarded by both contemporaries and later scholars.
+It was taught in madrasas for centuries and eventually became one of the classical foundational texts of uṣūl al-fiqh.